Transnistria Governorate: End of the governorate

-Reduction of the Transnistria neo-Latin population
+Reduction of the Transnistria Romanian population

-Today east of the Dniester there are only 237,785 Romance-speaking residents left, a small percentage of the overall population of the region, most of whom live in the actual Transnistria break-away republic.
+Today east of the Dniester there are only 237,785 Romanian-speaking residents left, a small percentage of the overall population of the region, most of whom live in the actual Transnistria break-away republic.
 But historically they were the majority: according to the results of the Russian census (quoted in Romanian sources) of 1793, 49 villages out of 67 between the Dniester and the Southern Bug were Romanian.

-And further east of the Transnistria Governorate there were many neo-Latin communities: indeed the Romanians/Moldavians in Ukraine - east of the Bug river - were calculated by a German census to be nearly 780.000 (probably an excessive number), and were made plans to move them to Transnistria in 1942/43.
+And further east of the Transnistria Governorate there were many neo-Latin communities: indeed the Romanians/Moldavians in Ukraine – east of the Bug river – were calculated by a German census to be nearly 780.000 (probably an excessive number), and were made plans to move them to Transnistria in 1942/43.
 But nothing was done.

 Indeed, when the Soviet Union regained the area in spring 1944, and the Soviet Army advanced into the territory driving out the Axis forces, many thousands of Romanians/Vlachs of Transnistria were killed in those months and deported to gulags in the following years.
 So, a political campaign was directed towards the rich Moldavian peasant families, which were deported to Kazakhstan and Siberia as well.
 For instance, in just two days, July 6 and July 7, 1949, over 11,342 Moldavian families (more than 40,000 inhabitants of Ukraine Oblasts) were deported by the order of the Minister of State Security, I. L. Mordovets, under a plan named "Operation South".

-The Census statistics for Romance-speaking population in territories east of the Dniester river are the following:
+The Census statistics for Romanian-speaking population in territories east of the Dniester river are the following: